jopeo/jopeo.github.io/about.md

 layout: template
 filename: about
 ---
-## Battle Anki will NOT be temporarily disabled for 4 weeks starting 8/30/21
-## sorry for any inconvenience this has caused
-### but don't worry, it's coming back
-!!!!!!!!!!!!
+#
+Battle Anki was created during the COVID-19 pandemic
+##